paulross/svfsc/docs/Sphinx/source/tech_notes.rst

 The Effect of Simulated Network Latency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the simulator we can experiment with various values of network latency, bandwidth and greedy reads.
+With the simulator we can experiment with various values of network latency (each way), bandwidth and greedy reads.
 For example here is the result of reading TIFF metadata with different network latencies.

 .. index::